Gris1109/update_and_backup/README.md

+TITLE:
+update_and_backup

 Description:
-A simple python script that runs system update and backups parent directory/folder and files from root directory
+A simple python script that runs system update on ubuntu and backups  files from a parent directory/folder

+MODULES:
+os, sys, datetime, logging.

+EXECUTING program:
+how to run the program
+step by step bullets